Jan Nevole: Life

-Nevole was born on 15 April 1812 in "Výska" in the Cáslav region (today Víska near Havlíckuv Brod).
+Nevole was born on 15 April 1812 in Víska in Bohemia, Austrian Empire.
 He attended the national school in Jihlava, then at a one-year school in Pardubice, the Academy of Fine Arts in Vienna (where, in addition to good technical skills, he also received an education in art), and finally at the Prague Polytechnic in 1826.

 Early career

-He started his career as an architect in Prague, where he worked in the Construction Directorate for four years, and then he collaborated with the builder Hošek in the design of the public bath St. Wenceslas Spa, graduating from the Polytechnic (1930), he returned, participated in the construction of the Prague State Railway Station and built Helmingr's villa at the then Žitné brány.
+He started his career as an architect in Prague, where he worked in the Construction Directorate for four years, and then he collaborated with the builder Hošek in the design of the public bath St. Wenceslaus Spa, graduating from the Polytechnic (1930), he returned, participated in the construction of the Prague State Railway Station and built Helmingr's villa at the then Žitné brány.

 Arrival in Serbia

 After the stabilization of state conditions after the change of the dynasty, in 1843, an advertisement was published in Srpske novine in which "engineers" were sought.
 It is not known who applied or who was accepted, but after that announcement, the number of arrivals of engineers and architects in Belgrade was noticeably higher.
-Among them were two persons, perhaps the most important for the development of construction in Serbia in the period that followed: Jan Nevole and Emilijan Josimovic.
+Among them were two persons, perhaps the most important for the development of construction in Serbia in the period that followed: Jan Nevole and Emilijan Josimović.

 When Janko Šafarik came to Prague with the task of bringing an engineer to Serbia who would manage construction there, he heard the most recommendations for Jan Nevole.
 He offered him the position of chief engineer and 800 thalers a year, to which Nevole agreed, regardless of his enviable reputation in Prague, and came to Belgrade in 1845 with his young wife.
 Here he built the family home and bought a vineyard in Mokri Lug.
 In Belgrade, Nevole got a job in the Ministry of Public Works, where the name of the architect was used for the first time, which sets Nevole apart from other state engineers.
 At the Engineering School in Topcider, the first institution (founded in 1846) of higher learning in the field of construction, Nevole taught drawing.
 In 1851, on his initiative to improve the state construction service and education, the Department of Construction was established at the Ministry of the Interior.
-In addition to the architect Nevole, the chief engineer, engineers August Cerman, Nikola Jovanovic, Jovan Ristic and Aksentije Markovic also worked in this department.
+In addition to the architect Jan Nevole, the chief engineer, engineers August Cerman, Nikola Jovanović, Jovan Ristić, and Aksentije Marković also worked in this department.
 In 1858, Nevole left the civil service due to dynastic changes and began working in Belgrade as a private builder.